LIVING WASTE

 2022-Ongoing

-Living Waste sets out to legally declare this vitrine as a genetic engineering facility in Berlin to house the very much living “waste” that is leftover from genetic modification experiments using CRISPR cas-9 technologies and the culturing process of genetically modified organisms.
+Living Waste sets out to legally declare a vitrine at the Humboldt Forum’s Humboldt Labor as a genetic engineering facility to house the very much living “waste” that is leftover from genetic modification experiments using CRISPR cas-9 technologies and the culturing process of genetically modified organisms.
+This facility is currently believed to be the first genetic engineering facility in a cultural institution in Germany.

 The algae species Chlamydomonas reinhardtii is of particular interest for genetic engineering to create many different desired biological products, including biofuel and pharmaceuticals.
 However, the laws governing genetic modifications in Germany come with special considerations and regulations.

-“Living Waste” will be fully installed in the upcoming months and then will be in the exhibition “Nach der Natur” (After Nature) until 2024.
+“Living Waste” is featured in the exhibition “Nach der Natur” (After Nature) until 2024.

 Living Waste has been commissioned by the Humboldt Labor at the Humboldt Forum with the support of the UniSysCat Cluster of Excellence.